rust-lang/reference/reference-dev-guide/src/review-policy.md

 ### Is this well written?

-Some PRs are right but are awkwardly worded or have typographical problems.
+Some PRs are correct but are awkwardly worded or have typographical problems.
 If the changes are small, we'll just add commits to the branch to clean things up, then merge.

 <!-- TODO -->
 This policy does not yet cover the process for getting final approval from the relevant teams.

-[authoring guide]: authoring.md